kvarak/dnd/docs/_Classes/ranger.md

 ### Freerunning
-Starting at 3rd level, you have trained extensively to move freely over and through any terrain using only the abilities of the body.
-You gain proficiency with Acrobatics, and can use Dexterity (Acrobatics) when making a check to climb, jump, or swing on a rope.
+You have trained extensively to move freely over and through any terrain using only the abilities of the body.
+Gain the *Acrobatics - Parkour* skill and its prerequisite.
+If you have that skill already you may spend the skill point on any class skill.

 Additionally, you have mastered a number of techniques:
 - **Slide**.
-As a ***bonus action***, you can move up to 10 feet without spending movement through another creature’s space or squeeze up to 10 feet through a smaller space.
+As a ***bonus action***, you can move up to 10 ft without spending movement through another creature’s space or squeeze up to 10 ft through a smaller space.
 - **Tumble**.
-As a ***bonus action***, you can nimbly jump, dive, or roll up to 10 feet in a straight line without spending movement.
+As a ***bonus action***, you can nimbly jump, dive or roll up to 10 ft in a straight line without spending movement.
 During this movement, any attacks of opportunity made against you have disadvantage.
 - **Wall Run**.
 As a ***bonus action***, you can choose to run along a vertical surface as part of your movement.
 Until the end of your turn, you gain a climb speed equal to your walking speed.
 If you jump while running along a wall, you can complete the distance of your jump, even if doing so would exceed your movement speed.

 ### Momentum
-At 3rd level, if you move through a hostile creature’s space, leave a creature’s reach, or move at least 15 feet vertically, you deal an additional 1d6 damage on the next weapon attack you make on your turn.
+If you move through a hostile creature’s space, leave a creature’s reach or move at least 15 ft vertically, you deal an additional 1d6 damage on the next weapon attack you make on your turn.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice, instead of once whenever you take the Attack action on your turn.

 ### Evasive Fighter
-Beginning at 7th level, when you use a freerunning technique, you gain a +2 bonus to your AC until the beginning of your next turn.
+When you use a freerunning technique, you gain a +2 bonus to your AC until the beginning of your next turn.

 ### Hit Hard, Hit Fast
-Starting at 11th level, the additional damage from your Momentum feature increases to 2d6.
+The additional damage from your Momentum feature increases to 2d6.

 ### Nimble Dodge
-At 15th level, when a spell or other effect would have you make a saving throw due to being in an area of effect, you can use your ***reaction*** to move up to half your movement speed, potentially moving you outside the effect’s area.
+When a spell or other effect would have you make a saving throw due to being in an area of effect, you can use your ***reaction*** to move up to half your movement speed, potentially moving you outside the effect’s area.